sidgureja7803/Movie-App/README.md

 ## Feedback

-We'd love to hear your feedback on MovieMania!
+I'd love to hear your feedback on MovieMania!
 If you have any suggestions, feature requests, or bug reports, please open an issue on GitHub or reach out to us via email.

 ---